Adam-Hensley/Monolith/index.md

 | **3** | **Savant Engineer:** You’re the creation of a genius inventor. |
 | **4** | **Alien Society:** A species of xenos built you, and it shows in your build.
 Explain your unusual appearance. |

+### Additional Information for Machines
+- Machines can only take cyberware augmentations.
+They must make sense for your build type.
+- You do not need to eat or breathe and cannot take damage from sources that rely on those functions (breathing, poison, etc).
+- You are immune to mind-altering effects.
+- You must sleep (re-boot/defrag/update) roughly as much as everyone else.
+- Shock does double damage.

 # 7. Underworld
 [Seedy] [Cunning Negotiator]